 The dermatologist vs. esthetician debate keeps getting skin-deep, as most still cannot decide between them.
 They are skin care specialists but differ in their training and scopes of practice.
 Both can help you keep your skin healthy and happy.
 However, it is crucial to know their differences to decide whom to approach for specific skin-related issues.

 This article explains how estheticians are different from dermatologists.
 Keep reading to learn more.

 Dermatologists are doctors who specialize in treating skin, hair, and nail issues.
 They have a medical school degree and undergo an internship and residency program before taking the final examination conducted by the American Board of Dermatology to become board-certified dermatologists.
 They may even pursue additional training in cosmetic dermatology, dermatopathology, and other subspecialties.

-Dermatologists have in-depth knowledge of the skin and related issues like acne, skin lesions, rashes, skin cancer, hair loss, eczema, rosacea, dermatitis, fungal infections, and more.
-They prescribe medicines and perform treatments like laser therapy and cryotherapy, and non-invasive procedures, such as botox, micro-needling, chemical peels, and fillers.
+Dermatologists have in-depth medical knowledge of the skin and related issues like acne, skin lesions, rashes, skin cancer, hair loss, eczema, rosacea, dermatitis, fungal infections, and more.
+They prescribe medicines and perform treatments like laser therapy and cryotherapy, and non-invasive procedures, such as micro-needling, chemical peels, botox, and fillers.
 You should reach out to a dermatologist for medical emergencies.

 When Should You See A Dermatologist?

 Consult a dermatologist whenever a skin issue requires medical diagnosis and treatment.
 For instance, seek advice from the dermatologist if you have acne (moderate or severe), hyperpigmentation, or questions regarding sudden rashes, moles, bruises, and wounds.
 They can determine the causes and underlying reasons to provide proper diagnosis and suggest treatments.

 You can consult a dermatologist to address complex skin care issues and conditions that may require long-term and extensive treatments and medications.